da5nsy/ReproducibleResearch/episodes/step4Doco.md

 ### In this lesson, we have learnt:

+- What documentation is and how it can help us

+- How to consider the audience you are writing for

+- What to document for staff onboarding and offboarding

+- The curse of knowledge and how that skews our perception

+- What to include for documentation

 #### We build trust in our knowledge by:

+-

 #### We retain knowledge using: